sentclose/ope/README.md

 It is a pure rust implementation, no c dependencies needed.

-It is also written for no-std targets (thanks to num-traits).
+It is also written for no-std targets (thanks to num-traits) and works in wasm.

 The max value to encrypt is `65532`